Wladastic/Auto-GPT-Telegram-Plugin/README.md

 TELEGRAM_API_KEY=your-telegram-bot-token
 TELEGRAM_CHAT_ID=your-telegram-bot-chat-id

+ALLOWLISTED_PLUGINS=AutoGPTTelegram
+CHAT_MESSAGES_ENABLED=True
+within your .env file.
+Also keep in mind to use the official documentation on how to use plugins.

 to obtain your chat id, send a message to your bot and then use the following command:

 curl https://api.telegram.org/bot{your-telegram-bot-token}/getUpdates